peter-mouland/web-caddy/API.md

 `component test tdd`

-This will run through test and then stay open watching for code changes in your spec files.
+This will run through test and then stay open watching for code changes in your source code and your spec files.

 ## Init